Where Does the Money to Fund Hard Money Loans Come From?

 National Hard Money Lenders

-Perhaps the most common source of funds for hard money loans, they operate nationwide (or in large regional areas) and typically funds loans starting at $500,000 up to several millions of dollars.
+Perhaps the most common source of funds for hard money loans, national hard money lenders operate nationwide (or in large regional areas) and typically fund loans starting at $500,000 up to several millions of dollars.
 These national companies have a large staff and get their funds from a variety of sources including wealthy individuals and also lines of credit.
+While these national lenders may be able to offer a higher loan amount than a local company, they often do not have the local expertise.
+Communicating with out-of-state lenders in case of problems may prove difficult.

 Hedge Fund and Similar Pooled Investment Vehicles

-These have been entering the hard money funding arena in increasing numbers of the past few years.
-These hedge fund lenders – often capable of deploying multiple millions of dollars – recognize the basic conservative nature of hard money lending and are now aggressively attempting to dominate the market.
+Hedge funds and similar pooled investment vehicles have been entering the hard money funding arena in increasing numbers over the past few years.
+These hedge fund lenders – often capable of deploying multiple millions of dollars – recognize the basic conservative nature of hard money lending and are now attempting to dominate the market.
 They can provide loans up to almost any size though typically they are not interested in loans below $5,000,000.